wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.5.0 =

+*	ADDED:      Two-Factor Authenticated Login using Yubikey One Time Passwords (OTP).

 = 2.4.3 =

 *	ADDED:      Translations: Spanish, Italian, Turkish. (~15% complete)